OUR History

 Historically EAR has been successful in not just delivering systems, but also delivering solutions.
 During the 1990’s EAR evolved into a company that sold both traditional products and newer computer based systems.

 Typical of dramatic changes in high technology products, some people adopted early.
 While the subjective quality of the new hard disk based editors left some hold outs, many were quick to save money and benefit from the much quicker, new “non-linear” editing workstations.
-It would be a few more years before hard disk based editing was “broadcast quality”
+It would be a few more years before hard disk based editing was “broadcast quality”.

 Just when the nonlinear world was taking its first step, the tape world signaled it was not going to give up without a fight.
 In 1991 a fledging start up company, Alesis Corporation, introduced another juggernaut to the production world – A digital audio tape machine based on a VHS video cassette transport.
 Unlike its predecessors, the “ADAT” had 8 audio tracks and a price that left the remaining analog tape manufactures dazed and stunned.
 EAR again thrived nationally providing complete packages of ADAT based digital recording systems including audio mixing consoles, processing and cabling.